Health Checks

 & Aggression

 Whenever a behavior is becoming worse a good place to start is to evaluate any other changes that have occurred concurrently.
-Food change or additions, supplements, flea/tick meds, antibiotics, activity levels, general health of the dog, interactions with people, etc…
+Food change or additions, supplements, flea/tick meds, vaccines, antibiotics, activity levels, general health of the dog, interactions with people, etc…

 A dog’s behavior is influenced by four things: Genetics, early learning, the current environment, and the humans they live with.
 Genetics give the ability and environment provides the opportunity for these traits to develop to their full potential.
 Dogs nor humans “just snap” or have sudden behavior changes unless there is a medical reason or impactful experience.
 Behavior does not change without a reason and like us, dogs have a reason for the things they do.
 Often times behavior changes gradually but people are not aware of the changes until it has moved further across the continuum.
 If there is a sudden change in behavior it is advisable that dogs be evaluated by a veterinarian.